Entrepreneurship at the Tepper School and the Swartz Center

-Education, engagement, collaboration and funding opportunities deliver an exciting experience for startup success alongside entrepreneurial learning and practice.
+Education, engagement, collaboration, and funding opportunities deliver an exciting experience for startup success alongside entrepreneurial learning and practice.

-Our innovation ecosystem contributes to an environment in which top student and professional talent generates and pursues groundbreaking ideas, and then transforms those innovations into viable commercial businesses.
-The work that originates here — from software engineering and robotics to advanced materials, design and everything in between — is driven by people whose thinking knows no boundaries.
+Our innovation ecosystem contributes to an environment in which top student and professional talent generates and pursues groundbreaking ideas and then transforms those innovations into viable commercial businesses.
+The work that originates here — from software engineering and robotics to advanced materials, design, and everything in between — is driven by people whose thinking knows no boundaries.

-The hub of entrepreneurship at Carnegie Mellon is the Swartz Center for Entrepreneurship — located within the Tepper Quad — a campus-wide center for innovation that brings together business, technology and design.
+The hub of entrepreneurship at Carnegie Mellon is the Swartz Center for Entrepreneurship — located within the Tepper Quad — a campus-wide center for innovation that brings together business, technology, and design.

-or students since 2008
+Startups formed by faculty, staff, or students since 2008

 Entrepreneurship at the Tepper School

 Entrepreneurial education is more than learning how to start a business.
-The academic programming of the Swartz Center is led by the Donald H. Jones Center for Entrepreneurial Studies, a center-within-a-center that ensures graduates have the necessary skills, training and career options so they can apply their academic experience within any entrepreneurial environment.
+The academic programming of the Swartz Center is led by the Donald H. Jones Center for Entrepreneurial Studies, a center-within-a-center that ensures graduates have the necessary skills, training, and career options so they can apply their academic experience within any entrepreneurial environment.

 Entrepreneurship MBA Track

-The Entrepreneurship MBA track provides students with the learning, experiences and support necessary for leadership and innovation.
-Students collaborate closely with faculty, researchers and other students at top-ranked Carnegie Mellon programs, including engineering, product development, computer science, robotics and design.
+The Entrepreneurship MBA track provides students with the learning, experiences, and support necessary for leadership and innovation.
+Students collaborate closely with faculty, researchers and other students at top-ranked Carnegie Mellon programs, including engineering, product development, computer science, robotics, and design.

 Cross-Campus Collaboration & the Tepper Quad

-A campus-wide interdisciplinary center, the Swartz Center for Entrepreneurship will accelerate its activities with the opening of the Tepper Quad, the physical campus hub for the university’s entrepreneurial activities, including networking and mentoring opportunities, alumni panels and investor showcases.
+A campus-wide interdisciplinary center, the Swartz Center for Entrepreneurship will accelerate its activities with the opening of the Tepper Quad, the physical campus hub for the university’s entrepreneurial activities, including networking and mentoring opportunities, alumni panels, and investor showcases.